How To Become A Cyber Security Analyst

 How Can I Become a Cyber Security Analyst?

-There are essentially four ways most people will get a cyber security role and become a cyber security analyst in the UK and Ireland.
+There are essentially four ways most people will embark on a cybersecurity career and become a cyber security analyst in the UK and Ireland.

 Transfer From Another IT Role

 Starting in other IT jobs, such as a service desk or a related field, creates the opportunity to enter the cyber security profession without having a bachelor’s degree.
-You could then gain industry certifications and experience while working your way up to the cyber security role.
+You could then gain industry certifications and develop essential cybersecurity skills while working your way up to the cyber security role.

 Graduate Roles